GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex6_initial_binning.md

 ### *Optional: Read mapping using an array*

-If you have a large number of files to process, it might be worth using a slurm array to distribute you individual mapping jobs across many separate nodes.
-An example script for how to perform this is given below, although it will not be covered in this workshop.
+If you have a large number of files to process, it might be worth using a slurm array to distribute your individual mapping jobs across many separate nodes.
+An example script for how to perform this is given below.
+We do not need to use an array for read mapping in this workshop, but we will revisit array jobs in further lessons.

 Open a new script using nano: